-For brands marketing to college students, we’ll explain why college brand ambassadors are so powerful, how they can drive brand engagement and sales, and how you can get started today.
+For brands marketing to college students, we’ll explain why college brand ambassadors are so powerful for your vault of college campus marketing strategies, how they can drive brand engagement and sales, and how you can get started today.

 Read next: The Ultimate Guide to Marketing to Gen Z

 A college brand ambassador (also known as a campus rep) is a student on-the-ground at a campus that serves as a representative for your brand.
 A campus ambassador engages with students through on-campus clubs, in one-on-one interactions, through campus presentations, and online through social media.

 In other words, a student ambassador program is a type of influencer marketing, and this word-of-mouth, peer-to-peer marketing is extremely powerful — 92% of people say they trust their friends’ recommendations over direct advertising.

 And according to Refuel’s College Explorer Series™, on campus advertising through ambassadors attracts impressive attention — of those who interacted with a campus ambassador 42% went on to research the product, 28% bought the product or redeemed the discount, and 26% mentioned the brand to friends and family.